marcschny/dsp_assignments/README.md

 This repository is the training and development environment for the course 'Einführung in Data Science mit Python', held in fall semester 2021.

-You have two options to work in standardized Data Science software stack for this course:
+You have two options to work in our standardized Data Science software stack for this course. **Only what's running through A-Z in this stack will be graded.**
 1. Set up your own environment using docker (recommended).
 2. Use [https://jhub.cs.technik.fhnw.ch](https://jhub.cs.technik.fhnw.ch),
    image `sgi_dsp_hs2021`